Buco101/Others/README.md

 For those who don't have Python installed on their computers, I've packaged a .exe program for them to use.

-FOR SOME REASON, SOME BUGS WILL NOT BE FIXED.
+FOR SOME REASON, SOME BUGS WILL NOT BE FIXED!